mthuurne/retroasm/docs/instruction-set.md

     %110    . (hl)    . mem[hl]
     %111    . a

+The simplest use of the context field is to define immediate values, using the syntax `<type> <name>`.
+For example, this mode defines a 16-bit immediate that is encoded in little endian byte order:

+    mode u16 imm16
+    N[:8], N[8:]    .
+N     .
+N     . u16 N

-The simplest use of the context field is to include a mode defined earlier as part of a new mode:
+It is possible to include a mode defined earlier as part of a new mode, using the syntax `<mode> <name>` in the context field:

     mode u16& reg16
     %00     . bc